Trenchless Service Line Replacement

 New Concept Tools’ is Dedicated to Developing Stronger, Safer, and Easier Tools for the Water Utility Industry

-The tragedy that has taken place in Flint has opened water utility customers’ and officials’ eyes across the country and around the world.
+The water tragedy in Flint, Michigan has opened water utility customers’ and officials’ eyes across the country and around the world.
 The children who have been impacted by waterborne lead in Flint may never grow to lead full, productive lives, but will quite possibly bear the burden of their exposure for the rest of their lives.
-The twin boys referenced at the beginning of this page still ask, five years later, whether the water they are being given to drink is good water or bad water, an experience that will stay with them for decades to come.
+The Walters twins still wonder and ask, years later, whether the water they are being given to drink is good water or bad water, an experience that will stay with them for decades to come.
 The strong coverage of this situation has changed how our customers view their water utilities and city governments.
 The basic trust that the water coming out of their tap is safe for their families to drink has been drastically reduced.